websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

 If this was a trial upgrade and you want to shorten the upgrade time, tune your database for upgrade (if you haven't already) and [remove unnecessary data](../upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md) from the database.
 Repeat this article's steps as necessary.

-If you run into issues, see [Troubleshooting Upgrades](../reference/troubleshooting-upgrades.md).
+If you run into issues, check the [upgrade report](../reference/upgrade-reports.md) and see [Troubleshooting Upgrades](../reference/troubleshooting-upgrades.md).

 ## Next Steps